polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/test.md

 ## Submit a Proof

-Your front-end should have automatically restarted with this new component
+Your front-end should have automatically restarted with this new component included.
+Select any file on your computer, and you will see that you can create a claim with it's file digest:
-included:

 ![Proof Of Existence Component](assets/poe-component.png)

-Select any file on your computer, and you will see that you can create a claim with it's file digest.

 If you press "Create Claim", a transaction will be dispatched to your custom Proof of Existence module, where this digest and the selected user account will